realcoloride/node_characterai/README.md

 ## Using an Access Token

-Some parts of the API (like managing a conversation) require you to be logged in using an `accessToken` and an `idToken`.
+Some parts of the API (like managing a conversation) require you to be logged in using a `sessionToken`.

 To get it, you can open your browser, go to the [Character.AI website](https://character.ai) in `localStorage`.

 > [!IMPORTANT]
-> If you are using old versions of the package and are getting a `Authentication token is invalid`, you now need an `idToken` to authenticate (as of update `1.2.4` and higher).
+> If you are using old versions of the package and are getting a `Authentication token is invalid`, you now again need a `sessionToken` to authenticate (as of update `1.2.5` and higher).
 See below.
 >
 > **If you are using something that is using the package and has not updated to the latest version in a while, make sure to update the package by doing `npm i` or manually copying the files or open a respective issue to their package (if they have one).**